-If anyone figures out how please let me know.
-You see, I ♥ handmade gifts, but apart from making my own balms, soaps and shampoo, my crafty score is 0.
-With Mother’s Day around the corner, though, I decided to look for a homemade gift idea that doesn’t require sewing skills, decoupage, or, um, talent.
+With Mother’s Day around the corner, I’ve been on the lookout for a homemade gift idea that doesn’t require sewing skills, decoupage, or, um, talent.

-Fortunately, I came across this gorgeous photo of a flower pot decorated with butterfly footprints and thought “Hey, my five year old could do that . . . maybe I can too!“
+Fortunately, I came across this gorgeous photo of a butterfly footprint flower pot and thought “Hey, my five year old could do that . . . maybe I can too!“

 The first step is to gain their cooperation.
 Promise them that they will get messy and hand them their own custom blend of colors.
 You should be good.